-While they’re not exactly one of the biggest LMS systems out there, they have a lot to offer that top-tier LMS systems simply don’t bring to the table.
+While they’re not exactly one of the biggest LMS (Learning Management System) out there, they have a lot to offer that top-tier LMS systems simply don’t bring to the table.

-In this Ruzuku review, we’re going to cover everything from pricing to the pros and cons, forums to course management, and more.
+In this Ruzuku review, we’re going to cover everything from pricing to the pros and cons, what Ruzuku offers, forums to course management, and more.
 It’s important for you to have 100% transparency before committing to an LMS like this, which is why we have no holds barred.

 What is Ruzuku?

 Ruzuku is an online learning platform, or LMS, hosted for you on a site you design at Ruzuku.com.

 On Ruzuku, you can build your popular online course platform, host online live videos, and provide documentation and other materials through their CDN (global content delivery network).